sdawood/it-curry/README.md

 Both `curry` and `drip` accept an extra argument `len` that defaults to fn.length (the number of mandatory arguments for the wrapped function, a.k.a the arity)

+`acurry` is the async version of curry, which curries async functions `adrip` is the async version of curry, which returns an async sink that drips into an async function

 # Usage